You’ll know from browsing Begin’s products that we — along with many parents and educators — love hands-on learning.

 It’s Time To Touch And Learn!

-As highlighted above, there are lots of ways that children can learn, but studies have shown just how effective hands-on learning can be.
+As we highlighted above, there are lots of ways that children can learn, but studies have shown just how effective hands-on learning can be.
 That’s because children get to use their hands to see abstract ideas turn into something tangible, which can help them retain information better.

 There are many reasons to encourage children to learn by doing, and we hope the above ideas can give you the right tools to use this learning method in your home.